main banner

 These four photos were among Bernard's things.

 The following two images seem to show Barney, on the left in both photos, with the same person.
 The second photo is presumably taken in wartime France or Germany.
-Do you know who this man on the right is, he may have served with the air liason unit in 8th Infantry Division or have served with the artillary units of this Division
+Do you know who this man on the right is, he may have served with the air liaison unit in 8th Infantry Division or have served with the artillery units of this Division.

 This image below is evidently taken in the German City of Duren which was captured by the 8th Infantry Division around the 25th of February 1945.
 A tank with a man standing at the turret can be seen in the background with a body of water to the right hand side.

-Compiled by Dennis Burke, 2013, Dublin and Sligo.
-With thanks to the Coen family.
-And also to the Irish Military archives, Itallo Battioli and the late Bill Stratton
+Compiled by Dennis Burke, 2024, Dublin and Sligo.
+With thanks to the Coen and Kirkpatrick families.
+And also to the Irish Military archives, B. Boudou, Itallo Battioli and the late Bill Stratton.